 where $A(\omega_p) = 0$ and $\Phi(k_x, \omega)$ is an analytic function which is non-zero in a vicinity of $(0, \omega_p)$.
-Let us note, that as distinct from Ref.~[\onlinecite{Shipman:2005:pre}], we used Weierstra{\ss} preparation theorem for the $k_x$-variable (rather than $\omega$).
-This will further allow us to obtain an approximation of the PCS transmission coefficient taking account of two branches in Fig.~1b.
+Let us note that as distinct from Ref.~[\onlinecite{Shipman:2005:pre}], we used the Weierstra{\ss} preparation theorem for the $k_x$-variable (rather than $\omega$).
+This will further allow us to obtain an approximation of the PCS transmission coefficient taking account of two branches in Fig.~\ref{fig1}(c).

 Let us now consider a plane wave of unit amplitude that is incident on the structure from the superstrate region ($I_1 = 1, I_2 = 0$).
 In this case,~$R$ and~$T$ will correspond to the complex reflection and transmission coefficients.
-Let us solve Eq.~\eqref{smatrix} for $T$ using Cramer's rule:
+The latter can be obtained by solving Eq.~\eqref{smatrix} using Cramer's rule:

-where $Q$ is a matrix formed by replacing the second column of $S^{-1}$ by the column vector $[1\;\;0]^{\rm T}$.
+where $Q$ is the matrix formed by replacing the second column of $S^{-1}$ by the column vector $[1\;\;0]^{\rm T}$.
 By substituting Eq.~\eqref{w} into the last equation, we obtain

 By replacing the numerator and the denominator in Eq.~\eqref{Eq5} with their Taylor polynomials of different degrees, we can obtain different resonant approximations for the transmission coefficient.